NikolaiTeslovich/QCoDeS-Interfacing/README.md

 Picture this, you have recently acquired a lab space with a lot of old equipment, some of which hasn't been used for literal decades.
 It's a safe to say that practically all of it uses the GPIB interface, and if not, likely USB.
 Why buy new expensive equipment when the old equipment is still good?

+Instead of using ugly, proprietary software from some company, why not do everything in python, specifically in QCoDeS?

 What if you also stumbled upon a desktop that is older than some of the undergrads working at your lab and uses a NI-PCI GPIB Adapter from 1998?
 I'm sure Linux will run fine on it.
 > As they say, Linux runs on everything, even on a [potato](http://www.bbspot.com/News/2008/12/linux-on-a-potato.html?from=rss)